acrlabs/simkube/docs/intro/installation.md

 > kubectl apply -f self-signed.yml
 ```

-## Installation using pre-built images
+## Installing SimKube using pre-built images

 SimKube images are [hosted on quay.io](https://quay.io/organization/appliedcomputing); the easiest way to install and
 run SimKube in your cluster is to use these images along with the provided [kustomize](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/)